Cameron-Ord/setup-files/readme.md

-Just a bunch of stuff for quickly setting up new void linux installations or users.
+Just a bunch of stuff for quickly setting up new linux installations or users.